harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

   default = "Replace with your API Key created during pre-requsite"
 }
 ```
+3. Also, please change the place holders for PostgresCDC and BigquerySink connectors.

  ### Build your cloud infrastructure

 1. Navigate to the repo's terraform directory.